owulveryck/blog/content/post/simple-rnn-in-go.md

 * the first part is about recurrent neural networks in general;
 * the second part is about a toy I made in GO to play with RNNs.

-The goal of this text is not to talk about the mathematics behind the neural nerworks.
+The goal of this text is not to talk about the mathematics behind the neural networks.
 Of course, I may talk about vectors, but I will not talk about non-linearity or hyperbolic functions.

-I hope you will be enthusiast, as much as I am.
+I hope you will be enthusiastic, as much as I am.

 Anyway, do not hesitate to give me any feedback or suggestion that may improve my work.